Laura Huertas Millán. La libertad

 Colombia and Mexico, 2017, colour, original version in Spanish, 29’

 Marta Rodríguez.
 Nacer de nuevo (To Be Born Again)

 Colombia, 1986–87, colour, original version in Spanish, 30’

 Closing concert by Julián Mayorga.

-After the screening, a concert by the Colombian musician Julián Mayorga, who works remixing popular sounds such as cumbia and vallenato, ends this summer film series.
+After the film screening, a concert from Colombian musician Julián Mayorga, whose work remixes popular sounds such as cumbia and vallenato, brings this summer film series to a conclusion.